FelixDesrochers/Numerov/README.md

 ### Other Examples

-This program can also solve the Schrödinger equation for all sorts of unorthodox such as the double-well potential or the absolute value.
+This program can also solve the Schrödinger equation for all sorts of unorthodox problems such as the double-well potential or the absolute value potential.

 #### Double-Well Potential